HarperDB/documentation/docs/deployments/harper-cli.md

 ### Backups

-HarperDB uses a transactional commit process that ensures that data on disk is always transactionally consistent with storage.
-This means that HarperDB maintains database integrity in the event of a crash.
-It also means that you can use any standard volume snapshot tool to make a backup of a HarperDB database.
+Harper uses a transactional commit process that ensures that data on disk is always transactionally consistent with storage.
+This means that Harper maintains database integrity in the event of a crash.
+It also means that you can use any standard volume snapshot tool to make a backup of a Harper database.
 Database files are stored in the hdb/database directory.
-As long as the snapshot is an atomic snapshot of these database files, the data can be copied/moved back into the database directory to restore a previous backup (with HarperDB shut down) , and database integrity will be preserved.
+As long as the snapshot is an atomic snapshot of these database files, the data can be copied/moved back into the database directory to restore a previous backup (with Harper shut down) , and database integrity will be preserved.
 Note that simply copying an in-use database file (using `cp`, for example) is _not_ a snapshot, and this would progressively read data from the database at different points in time, which yields unreliable copy that likely will not be usable.
 Standard copying is only reliable for a database file that is not in use.

 ***